The Chart for Inpixon (INPX) Is Flashing Mixed Signals

 INPX’s Market Performance

-INPX stocks went up by 16.83% for the week, with a monthly drop of -2.48% and a quarterly performance of -4.07%, while its annual performance rate touched -79.27%.
-The volatility ratio for the week stands at 10.11% while the volatility levels for the past 30 days are set at 8.45% for Inpixon.
-The simple moving average for the period of the last 20 days is 10.80% for INPX stocks with a simple moving average of -42.32% for the last 200 days.
+INPX stocks went up by 1.82% for the week, with a monthly jump of 9.80% and a quarterly performance of -8.20%, while its annual performance rate touched -80.84%.
+The volatility ratio for the week stands at 11.91% while the volatility levels for the past 30 days are set at 8.40% for Inpixon.
+The simple moving average for the period of the last 20 days is 3.66% for INPX stocks with a simple moving average of -44.12% for the last 200 days.

 Stock Fundamentals for INPX